AUBGTheHUB/monolith/README.md

 ### 4.2.
 Pycharm
+- NOTE: Pycharm's devcontainer support is BETA.
+It requires more resources and runs less smoothly than on VS Code.
+Nevertheless, you may use pycharm if you desire

-- Open the project in pycharm.
+Open the project in pycharm.

 !!!
 DO NOT INTERACT WITH THE DEVCONTAINER POPUP IN THE LOWER RIGHT CORNER !!!

 #### Initial Setup:
->Navigate to the /monolith/.devcontainer/devcontainer.json.
+> Navigate to the /monolith/.devcontainer/devcontainer.json.
 Find the blue docker icon and select
 >
 >Create Dev Container and Mount Sources/ PyCharm:
 >